Rules and Regulations

 All readers of the dissertation will participate in the oral dissertation defense.
 The defense, moreover, will be open to all members of the Department or to any other interested person, although only members of the candidate's committee will be permitted to pose questions or make any statements.
 The examination will normally last approximately two hours.

 The dissertation may be approved conditionally at the final defense, subject to required corrections being made by the candidate.
-If corrections or changes are suggested at the final defense, and if the committee approves them, the advisor will check to see that the changes have been made in the final copies submitted by the candidate.
+If corrections or changes are suggested at the final defense, and if the committee approves them, the adviser will check to see that the changes have been made in the final copies submitted by the candidate.

 On a card supplied by the Art History Departmental office and left with that office for forwarding by December of each year, each candidate should notify the College Art Association office (1) when the topic of his dissertation is approved; (2) if the topic is changed; and (3) when the dissertation is accepted.
 This information will be published annually by the CAA, in the June issue of The Art Bulletin.